Gene Day: Graphic novel and Marvel Comics

 In 1979, Day wrote and drew an early graphic novel, Future Day (Flying Buttress Press), a hardcover collection of seven stories that he called a "graphic album".
 Dave Sim was the letterer.
 Day did illustrations for the fantasy role-playing games Arena of Khazan: A Tunnels & Trolls Solitaire Dungeon (1979), Space Opera Core Rules by Fantasy Games Unlimited (1980), and Call of Cthulhu (1981).

 Day began his several-year association with Master of Kung Fu by inking penciler Mike Zeck starting with issue #76 (May 1979).
 He began doing finished art over Zeck's breakdowns starting with issue #94 (Nov.
 1980), and became series penciler from #102–120 (July 1981–Jan.
 1983), after having split the work with Zeck on the double-sized #100.
 In 2010, Comics Bulletin ranked Day's work on Master of Kung-Fu sixth on its list of the "Top 10 1970s Marvels".
 Day inked Carmine Infantino on Marvel's Star Wars series, occasionally doing finished art over breakdowns, and penciling #68–69 (Feb.–March 1983), which take place on Boba Fett's ancestral homeworld of Mandalore.
 In addition, Day inked Thor and Marvel Two-in-One featuring the Thing.

 Death

 Day died of a coronary crossing a street in his hometown of Gananoque, Ontario.

 Legacy

-From 1985 to 1986, Renegade Press published five issues of Gene Day's Black Zeppelin, an anthology series primarily featuring stories and painted covers Day completed before his death, as well new contributions by Dave Sim, Bruce Conklin, Augustine Funnell, and Charles Vess.
+From 1985 to 1986, Renegade Press published five issues of Gene Day's Black Zeppelin, an anthology series primarily featuring stories and painted covers Day completed before his death, as well as new contributions by Dave Sim, Bruce Conklin, Augustine Funnell, and Charles Vess.
 It was edited by Gail Day and Joe Erslavas.
 More of his work appeared posthumously in Caliber Comics' anthology series Day Brothers Presents, which also featured the work of Day's comics-artist brothers, David Day and Dan Day.